chc-database/data/docs/recording_people.md

 ---

 ### occupations
 Occupations held before or during their time in China.
-Provide employer and dates, if available.
+Provide dates, if available.
 Separate by semicolon if there are more than one jobs.

->*Note: These are not typically linked to a specific place, or the location of the job is unknown.
-If the location is known, see the [Location](#location) relationship.*
+>*Note: Occupations is used to describe more general work roles or occupations not linke to a specific place or institution.
+If the location or employing institution is known, see the [:PRESENT_AT](#present_at) relationship.*

 #### FORMAT
 {: .no_toc }